-- Year 1 have two single one-hour lessons onsite in the Runcie Hall, focused on fundamental movement skills and sports, and the other lesson is dedicated to Gymnastics and Dance. - Year 2 have a single two-hour lesson per week at Hinchley Wood.
-The focus is on improving fundamental skills: running, jumping, throwing and catching through small sided games such as Netball, Football, Tennis and teambuilding.
+- Year 1 have two single one-hour lessons onsite in the Runcie Hall, focused on fundamental movement skills and sports, and the other lesson is dedicated to Gymnastics and Dance. - Year 2 have two lessons a week onsite and one Games lesson at Hinchley Wood every week.
+The focus for the lessons onsite, based in Runcie Hall, are fundamentals, gymnastics, dance and team games.
+The focus for the lessons at Hinchley Wood are more specific team games, such as netball, football, beginners hockey, tennis, cricket and athletics.